namansolanki549/linear_regression/README.md

 linear_regression model
 Given: In file train_X_lr.csv, we have the data of customers(Time spent on website, Duration of Membership, Time Spent on App and session duration along with the yearly amount spent by them)
 Aim: to make a linear regression model to calculate yearly amount spent by the users based on the other factors and give it to the business team to make business strategies.

 Files:

 train.py: This file contains the python code to use the data in train_X_lr.csv and make a hypothesis function.
 This code produces WEIGHTS_FILE.csv which contains the optimized weights i.e. coefficient values which are produced using the gradient descent function.

 predict.py: This file is used for prediction. train_Y_lr.csv contains tha customer's data of which we need to compute the yearly amount spent.
 This code generates predicted_test_Y-lr.csv containing the predicted yearly amount.

+validate.py: This file contains code to verify the predicted values in the predicted_test_Y_lr.csv file.

 # HELPER FUNCTIONS

 To read a csv file and convert into numpy array, we can use genfromtxt of the numpy package.